Nurturing Belonging and Agency in a Culture of Thinking - Workshops

 Description:

 In this interactive workshop, we will explore language as a powerful driver of belonging and agency within cultures of thinking.
-Drawing on our work in a secondary Intensive Learning Support Unit, we will invite participants to consider a central question: what messages do our words send about who gets to think, contribute and belong?
+Drawing on our work in a secondary Intensive Learning Support Unit, we will invite participants to consider a central question: What messages do our words send about who gets to think, contribute and belong?

 Together, we will examine how subtle shifts in teacher language might open or close opportunities for students to participate, take ownership and see themselves as thinkers.
 Using visible thinking routines such as Chalk Talk and collaborative meaning-making, participants will explore eight key language moves and reflect on their possible influence on student identity, participation and independence.